jlondal/pyrugga/README.md

 # Pyrugga

 Pyrugga is a library to help analyse rugby matches.
-It is a working progres so, I would love to hear from you if you have any ideas on how to improve things or for new features you would like to see.
-Feel free to contact me.
-The purpose of Pyrugga is to get more performance analysts into programming.
+It is a working progres so, I would love to hear from you if you have any ideas on how to improve things or for new features you would like to see let me know.

-If you have never used Python before skip down to the **Never Python** section for a step by step walk through, but if you have then here is the very quick version.
+If you have never used Python don't worry there is a step by step walk through in the **Never Python** section, but if you have then here is the very quick version.

 To install